skade/rfcs/text/0000-rust-project-conferences.md

 ## Training

-Depending on the size of an event, on-site trainings or spaces for projects to provide training is desireable.
+Depending on the size of an event, on-site trainings or spaces for projects to provide training are desireable.
 These should come at an affortable price.

 Outreach workshops should be for free.